jt14den/jt14den.github.io/src/content/notes/2026-06-13-learn-by-doing-open-source-resources.md

 This started when I came across [a roundup of sites every DevOps engineer should bookmark](https://medium.com/@keshrianjani20/the-websites-every-devops-engineer-should-bookmark-right-now-5bd67310688e).
 A lot of it crosses straight over to what we teach — git, the command line, containers, sustainability practice — so I started pulling out the *interactive* ones.
 We already list some of these; consider this the additive pass.

+Worth saying what "already list" means.
+The OSPO education site has a real inventory now: 43 lessons, a [public JSON API](https://ucospo.net/education/api/lessons.json), sorted into pathways and tagged by role, level, and provider.
+It is strong on formal material, and it leans hard toward maintaining.
+25 of the 43 sit in that one pathway: packaging, testing, CI/CD, containers, reproducibility.
+That is the gravity these practice resources push against.
+The getting-started and contributing end, where you learn by making an actual pull request or fixing a broken server, is exactly where the formal collection is thinnest.

 Each is tagged with a **learning-resource type** — the small vocabulary I'd like us to standardize on for the Bioschemas `learningResourceType` field: *Tutorial · Lab · Game · Challenge · Course · Path · Reference · Guide*.
 (Topic = the section; type = the tag.
 Two separate axes.)

 **Git & the command line**